Table of Contents

 If you only had one property, you are not only not receiving rent, but you are coming out of pocket (hopefully using some of the cash flow you received previously) to perform the turn.

-You are going to have a bad tenant when you own rental houses.
+You are going to have a bad resident when you own rental houses.

 When you have one house and you have this unlikely and unlucky situation happen to you, it can be devastating.
-If you have 9 good tenants and one bad tenant, it is frustrating . . . and it stings, but it is never terminal.
+If you have 9 good residents and one bad resident, it is frustrating . . . and it stings, but it is never terminal.

 If you can believe this, people (like us managers) will actually give you a discount for giving us MORE work!
 Therefore, it is cheaper to have a house managed, a pipe repaired and a roof put on a house when you have more houses than just one.